rocky-linux/documentation/docs/guides/containers/rancher_and_kubernetes.md

 firewall-cmd --zone=public --add-service=https
 ```

-If you go to the newly deployed Rancher web interface, a message will inform you how to retrieve the admin administrator password which is present in your container logs.
+If you go to the newly deployed Rancher web interface, a message will inform you how to retrieve the admin administrator password in your container logs.

 To do this, launch the following command: